 This week, with our fingers crossed, we will take our tiny home for our first test drive.
 With a shower, kitchen, heater, and full electric system all powered by solar panels, we can finally test how self-sufficient we really are.

 Unfortunately, we will have to return home in April to renew our van’s MOT paperwork.
-On the bright side, this will give us the chance to visit our friends and family, enjoy long baths, English food, and decide whether to start the cycle again.
+On the bright side, this will give us the chance to visit our friends and family, enjoy long baths and English food, and decide whether to start the cycle again.

-At the time of writing this, it’s rained for 8 days straight, and with our differing shifts at work I haven’t seen Andy for four of these days apart from sleeping, but I’m finally okay with this because soon I’ll get to spend every single day with my best friend.
+At the time of writing this, it has rained for 8 days straight and I haven’t seen Andy for four of these days due to work schedule differences, but I’m finally okay with this because soon I’ll get to spend every single day with my best friend.

 Check out the following stories and resources to help motivate you to take that leap of faith and make your travel dreams come true:

 - Why You Should Forgo the American Dream and Let Travel Transform Your Life